Skip to content

 • Check available capacity: kubectl get msnd — look for nodes with free space.

 • Add capacity: add a new node with NVMe drives, or free space on existing nodes by deleting unused volumes.
+Run the bundled meshstor-cleanup helper on the affected node — see Disk Cleanup.

 Partition Stuck in Missing